Really-Simple-Plugins/complianz-gdpr/readme.txt

 === Complianz Privacy Suite (GDPR/CaCPA) ===
 Contributors: RogierLankhorst, ComplianzTeam
 Donate link: https://paypal.me/complianz
-Tags: GDPR, AVG, E-Privacy, eprivacy, CaCPA, Cookie warning, Cookie categories, categories, EU, Privacy, Cookie block, Cookie policy, Cookie scan, cookie, cookie law, analytics, ads, adsense, tagmanager ,facebook, social, youtube
+Tags: GDPR, AVG, E-Privacy, eprivacy, CaCPA, COPPA, Cookie warning, Cookie Consent, Cookie categories, categories, EU, Privacy, Cookie block, Cookie policy, Cookie scan, cookie, cookie law, analytics, ads, adsense, tagmanager ,facebook, social, youtube
 Requires at least: 4.6
 License: GPL2
 Requires PHP: 5.6
 Tested up to: 5.0
 Stable tag: 2.0.0

-Complianz Privacy Suite (GDPR/CaCPA) with a conditional cookie warning and customized cookie policy based on the results of the built in cookie scan.
-Blocks thirdparty cookies from all major third party services.
+Complianz Privacy Suite (GDPR/CaCPA) with a Cookie Consentbanner and customized Cookie Policy based on the results of the built in Cookie Scan.
+Now ready for CaCPA & COPPA.

 == Description ==
 Complianz Privacy Suite (GDPR/CaCPA) with a conditional cookie warning and customized cookie policy based on the results of the built in cookie scan.
 Blocks thirdparty cookies from all major third party services.

 = Features =
+* New: Ready for CaCPA
 * Automatically detects if you need a cookie warning
-* Integrated with Google Analytics in a way which makes it not necessary to place a cookie warning for analytics only
+* Anonymizes IP-addresses for Google Analytics if needed.
 * Periodically scans your site for cookies and social media services
-* Completely blocks third party cookies like Facebook, Google, Twitter
+* Blocks third party cookies like Facebook, Google, Twitter
+* Blocks iFrames, like YouTube embedded video’s.
-* Generates a legally validated cookie policy
+* Generate your own legally validated cookie policy
 * Detected cookie data is prefilled from the shipped cookie database, which is continually updated
 * We closely follow the latest developments in the E-Privacy legislation
 * Integrates seamlessly with Monsterinsights, Gravity Forms, Contact Form 7, Woocommerce, Easy Digital Downloads